 For a tutorial on enrolling, please click here.

-NOTE: Please refer to FEES AND PAYMENT in the left menu bar for Summer Sessions refund policies before dropping any course.
+- The refund deadline and the drop deadline is not the same for most summer courses.
+Therefore, it is possible to drop a course and still be held liable for the full cost of the class.
+Please refer to FEES AND PAYMENT in the left menu bar for Summer Sessions refund policies before dropping any course.

-A course may not be dropped or removed from your record if you make any attempt to take the final examination.
+- A course may NOT be dropped or removed from your record if you make any attempt to take the final examination.

-The drop procedure is dependent on whether or not the course is impacted.
-You can verify if a course is impacted at the UCLA Registrar’s website.
+- The drop procedure is dependent on whether or not the course is impacted.
+You can verify if a course is impacted on the UCLA Registrar’s website.

 Any course not indicated on the Impacted Course List is considered non-impacted and subject to the drop procedures below: